Code-Institute-Submissions/Professional-Training-Development/README.md

 The [Organisations page: organisations.html](https://naoisegaffney.github.io/Professional-Training-Development/organisations.html) provides the following features:

-- Organisations: allows users to know they're on the Organisations page, and presents them with two menus, one for Professional Courses and the other for QQI Courses.
+- Organisations: allow users to know they're on the Organisations page, and presents them with two menus, one for Professional Courses and the other for QQI Courses.
 	- Organisations H1 with FontAwesome fa-sitemap icon makes it clear on which page the user is on.
 	- Professional Courses Flex Div provides the relevant clickable course options.
 	- QQI Courses Flex Div provides the relevant clickable courses.
 - Clickable Course Links: allows users to view course details, dates, and training location, by clicking on each link/course item.
-- Course Modal: allows users to view course detials and either book a course or close the modal by clicking on the 'Book Now!' button or the closing 'x'.
+- Course Modal: allows users to view course details and either book a course or close the modal by clicking on the 'Book Now!' button or the closing 'x'.

 The [Individuals page: individuals.html](https://naoisegaffney.github.io/Professional-Training-Development/individuals.html) provides the following features:

-- Individuals: allows users to know they're on the Individuals page, and presents them with two menus, one for Professional Skills Coaching and the other for Specific Coaching Occasions.
+- Individuals: allow users to know they're on the Individuals page, and presents them with two menus, one for Professional Skills Coaching and the other for Specific Coaching Occasions.
 	- Individuals H1 with FontAwesome fa-user icon makes it clear on which page the user is on.
 	- Professional Skills Coaching Flex Div provides the relevant clickable course options.
 	- Specific Coaching Occasions Flex Div provides the relevant clickable courses.
 - Clickable Course Links: allows users to view course details, dates, and training location, by clicking on each link/course item.
-- Course Modal: allows users to view course detials and either book a course or close the modal by clicking on the 'Book Now!' button or the closing 'x'.
+- Course Modal: allows users to view course details and either book a course or close the modal by clicking on the 'Book Now!' button or the closing 'x'.

 The [Programmes page: programmes.html](https://naoisegaffney.github.io/Professional-Training-Development/programmes.html) provides the following features:

-- Individuals: allows users to know they're on the Individuals page, and presents them with two menus, one for Professional Skills Coaching and the other for Specific Coaching Occasions.
+- Individuals: allow users to know they're on the Individuals page, and presents them with two menus, one for Professional Skills Coaching and the other for Specific Coaching Occasions.
 	- Individuals H1 with FontAwesome fa-user icon makes it clear on which page the user is on.
 	- Professional Skills Coaching Flex Div provides the relevant clickable course options.
 	- Specific Coaching Occasions Flex Div provides the relevant clickable courses.